 Once you use the WooCommerce dashboard, you will feel that each and every option is neatly placed and well polished, you will always feel like that you’re using a fine-tuned professional e-Commerce solution, but for free.

 4. Ample of customization options –

 With WooCommerce you don’t need to worry about the customization of your store, you will get the countless amount of options.
-As for the store design you can easily find several high quality WordPress themes which, are specifically designed for WooCommerce stores.
-These WooCommerce themes comes with in-built advanced features to enhance your store functionality and are easily available to download starting at $39/theme.
+As for the store design, you can easily find several high-quality WordPress themes which, are specifically designed for WooCommerce stores.
+These WooCommerce themes come with in-built advanced features to enhance your store functionality and are easily available to download starting at $39/theme.

 5. You want total control –

-Unlike hosted e-Commerce solutions such as Shopify, which grants you to access to your eCommerce store to a certain extent, whereas WooCommerce gives you complete control on your store.
-You can literally do anything with your store, you can even change the code base of WooCommerce plugin itself (not recommended), all in all WooCommerce has no limitations.
+Unlike hosted e-Commerce solutions such as Shopify, which grants you access to your eCommerce store to a certain extent, whereas WooCommerce gives you complete control over your store.
+You can literally do anything with your store, you can even change the code base of WooCommerce plugin itself (not recommended), all in all, WooCommerce has no limitations.

-Adding custom feature in WooCommerce is as easy as it sounds, all you need to find an extension with functionality, either code yourself or else you can also hire any developers online for few dollars.
-But, with hosted eCommerce solutions, you better stay with the whatever you’ve been provided in your plan.
+Adding custom features in WooCommerce is as easy as it sounds, all you need to find an extension with functionality, either code yourself or else you can also hire any developers online for a few dollars.
+But, with hosted eCommerce solutions, you better stay with whatever you’ve been provided in your plan.